New York Court Records

 Persons who fail to answer their ticket may be arrested and have their driver’s license suspended.
 Parking violations are not processed by the DMV or TVB; to answer traffic tickets, offenders or accused persons may contact local authorities directly.

 Persons who have been issued traffic tickets may file a motion to have the ticket dismissed by filing a notice of motion with a supporting affidavit.
-Such persons must plead “not guilty” to the ticket and be able to provide evidence or defense against the ticket.
+Such persons will need to provide evidence or defense against the ticket.
 Evidence or defense offered may be:

 Such defenses must be proved beyond reasonable doubt for a traffic ticket to be dismissed.
 Persons who have been issued traffic tickets may also be able to have them dismissed if they agree to take a defensive driving course.